LudoVio/frontend-nanodegree-mobile-portfolio/README.md

 * Use of a throttled version of `updatePositions` because scrolling can trigger a lot of scroll event
 * Refactor `resizePizzas`.
 Put queries and reads of layout properties outside of the loop
 * Remove array.length from loop's end condition
+* Put the pizzasDiv's query outside of the loop